gavro081/izberi_izboren/backend/subjects/management/README.md

 ### Scripts

-- `fill_db.py` - reads data from subject details and populates the db. useful for initial set up. for overwriting the existing data in the db run the command with --reset flag.
+- `fill_db.py` - reads data from subject details and reviews, then populates the db. useful for initial set up. for overwriting the existing data in the db run the command with --reset flag.
 - `format_prereqs.py` - reads data from prerequisites.json, and writes the formatted output to `data/formatted_prereqs.json`
 - `subject_details.py` - aggregates data from multiple JSON files, and writes the combined information in `/data/subject_details.json`.
 - `subjects_by_program.py` - reads data from mandatory.json, and writes the relevant information to `data/subjects_by_program.json`.